 Erected 1954 by Georgia Historical Commission.
 (Marker Number 155-19.)

 Other nearby markers.
-At least 8 other markers are Crow Valley (about 700 feet away, measured in a direct line); Stevenson's Line (about 800 feet away); Schofield's 23d Corps in Crow Valley (approx. half a mile away); a different marker also named Stevenson's Line (approx. 0.8 miles away); a different marker also named Crow Valley (approx. one mile away); Site: Ault's Mill (approx. 1.3 miles away); Military Operations in Crow Valley (approx. 2.2 miles away); Harris' Gap (approx. 2.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Crow Valley (about 700 feet away, measured in a direct line); Stevenson's Line (about 800 feet away); Schofield's 23d Corps in Crow Valley (approx. half a mile away); a different marker also named Stevenson's Line (approx. 0.8 miles away); a different marker also named Crow Valley (approx. one mile away); Site: Ault's Mill (approx. 1.3 miles away); Military Operations in Crow Valley (approx. 2.2 miles away); Harris' Gap (approx. 2.3 miles away).
 Touch for a list and map of all markers in Waring.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,102 times since then and 39 times this year.
+It was originally submitted on September 1, 2008, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,162 times since then and 16 times this year.
 Photos: 1. submitted on September 1, 2008, by David Seibert of Sandy Springs, Georgia.
 2, 3, 4. submitted on July 22, 2015, by Brandon Fletcher of Chattanooga, Tennessee. • Craig Swain was the editor who published this page.